 You probably authorize your employees to make purchases on things like office supplies, travel costs and other necessary business expenses.
 How do you authorize those expenditures?
 What verification process is in place to make sure the money was actually spent in the manner in which it's presented?

 We review your authorization and reimbursement processes to identify gaps.
 Perhaps you need another layer of review.
 Maybe you need better documentation of big-ticket items.
 Maybe an upgrade in software would close the loop.
 We recommend the best solutions and then help you implement them.

 Where do your invoices, receipts, purchase orders and other important documents go once you're done working with them?
 Are they scanned and kept in digital form?
 Or are they in paper form, locked away in a filing cabinet?
 If you needed to investigate a past transaction, would you be able to easily find the information you need?

 Perhaps the most basic of all controls, physical security is also often the most important.
 Physical controls can include everything from security cameras to computer passwords to locks on your inventory closet.

 We inspect these controls by digging into your process.
 We learn how you and your employees operate by watching security footage and even shadowing employees on the job.
 We then use that information to determine where there may be gaps in your system.

-Do you keep a skeleton crew on third shift that can’t effectively monitor your inventory?
+Do you keep a skeleton crew on third shift that can't effectively monitor your inventory?
 Do employees leave their computers unprotected when they go on break?
 Are you missing cameras in key areas of your facility?
-These are the questions we seek to answer in our internal controls evaluations.
+These are the questions we seek to answer in the evaluations of our internal controls.